-The leading Fort Lauderdale ADA claims lawyers at Anidjar & Levine are dedicated to fighting for the rights of employees who suffer discrimination because of their disability.
+The Fort Lauderdale ADA claims lawyers at the Law Offices of Anidjar & Levine are dedicated to fighting for the rights of employees who suffer discrimination because of their conditions.
 We have extensive experience handling all types of ADA claims, recovering compensation for disabled workers in Fort Lauderdale and other areas of Florida.

 Examples of physical and medical disabilities protected under the ADA include:

 - Genetic diseases